q-pratz-chem/python-package-best-practices/_episodes/10-documentation.md

 Getting Started
 ===============

 This page details how to get started with molecool.
-Molecool is a package which was developed for the MolSSI Best Practices workshop.
+Molecool is a package that was developed for the MolSSI Best Practices workshop.

 Installation
 ------------